 But the key context in that entire paragraph I just wrote was that this was a thing of the past and the reason I wrote that it doesn’t matter anymore is for several reasons:

-2) The whole idea of Page Rank opened the gates to some crazy black hat stuff happening, which ultimately led to the demise of the whole PR concept.
+The whole idea of Page Rank opened the gates to some crazy black hat marketing stuff happening, which ultimately led to the demise of the whole PR concept.
 People would try to artificially boost a website’s PR via various tools to get higher rankings, and this often led to sites and their owners destroying their own quality content in the process.

-There are still sites out there (such as SmallSEOTools.com and even SEMRush) that will “check” your PR score for free, but as I said Google doesn’t show you this anymore, so you’ll basically get an empty score and if by some reason you do get a big number, you should disregard it because like I said, this whole concept has “died out”.
+There are still sites out there (such as SmallSEOTools.com and even SEMRush) that will “check” your PR score for free, but as I said Google doesn’t show you this anymore, so you’ll basically get an empty or inaccurate score and if by some reason you do get a big or low number, you should disregard it because like I said, this whole concept has “died out”.

 If you go to any “page rank checker” website, and enter your URL, you will likely get a 0 out of 10 score, which by the numbers indicates you have a “horrible site”.
-But don’t let that number fool you, it’s a false narrative.
+But don’t let that number fool you, as it’s a false narrative.
 Once again, Google doesn’t publicly show you this number, so all of these rank checking tools are pretty useless.

-This was what I experienced when I tested the URL of this website on one of those PR checker sites and my website has nearly 700 articles when I ran this test.
-It also had massive high rankings on the first page and gets hundreds of visitors daily from organic searches alone.
-So if this thing still works, the score would reflect that right?
-Nope.
-Here’s what I was told:
+This was what I experienced when I tested the URL of this website on one of those PR checker sites and my website had nearly 700 articles when I ran this test.
+It also had massive high rankings on the first page of Google and got hundreds of visitors daily from organic searches alone.

 So what exactly happened to this whole PR thing?
-One word: Abuse.
+Once again: Abuse.